hpcleuven/VscDocumentation/source/jobs/starting_programs_in_a_job.rst

 assume a cluster with 20-core nodes where some nodes have 3 GB per core available for user jobs and some nodes have 6 GB available.
-If your job needs 5 GB per core (and you specify that using the ``mem`` or ``pmem`` parameters), but you don\\t explicitly tell that you want to use the nodes with 6 GB per core, the scheduler may still schedule the first job on a node with only 3 GB per core, then try to fill up that node further with jobs from you, but once half the node is filled discover that there
+If your job needs 5 GB per core (and you specify that using the ``mem`` or ``pmem`` parameters), but you don't explicitly tell that you want to use the nodes with 6 GB per core, the scheduler may still schedule the first job on a node with only 3 GB per core, then try to fill up that node further with jobs from you, but once half the node is filled discover that there